 The defense of intoxication will not be enough to excuse all criminal conduct because the law assumes individuals understand that drinking or taking drugs may limit their decision making ability.
 Intoxication, however, may allow someone to argue they were not capable of intent to commit a crime.
 For example if someone kills another person and they were drunk or on drugs they may be able to prove that a charge for murder was actually manslaughter because they did not have the intent to kill them.
 Intoxication may be considered a mitigating factor and allow their sentence to be reduced.

-Mitigating factors are additional factors given to the jury prior to sentencing that may influence punishment assessed for the crime.
+Mitigating factors are additional factors given to the jury or trier of fact prior to sentencing that may influence punishment assessed for the crime.
 Mitigating factors may include any type of special circumstances about the crime, the defendant's record, their mental state or their age of the defendant at the time the crime was committed.
 They may also consider if the defendant was a major or minor participant in the crime.
 Different states have varying methods for juries to assess mitigating factors.

 Mitigating factors are commonly used in death penalty cases to decide if a defendant should be sentenced to life in prison or executed for murder.
 They are also used to argue diminished capacity for an individual who may have been intoxicated or had a diminished mental capacity at the time a crime was committed.

 Coercion is defined as being under duress at the time a crime is committed.
 A defendant may only argue duress if they believed their life or that of another individual was in immediate peril.
 Defendants can not use duress as a defense in the most serious crimes such as treason, murder or attempted murder.